-M1 Garands with Marine Corps provenance have been notoriously difficult to find, as the archival records and rebuild traits that allow for identification of rifles like the M1903 do not transcend to M1 Garands.
+M1 Garands with Marine Corps provenance have been notoriously difficult to find, as the archival records and rebuild traits that allow for identification of rifles like the M1903 do not transcend to M1 Garands as easily.
 One of the best ways to find a Marine Corps M1 Garand has been through the Civilian Marksmanship Program (CMP).
 Formerly known as the Director of Civilian Marksmanship (DCM), the CMP sanctions the prestigious National Matches, as well as regional matches nationwide.
 In their mission to promote marksmanship, the CMP offers surplus government rifles to the public, the vast majority being M1 Garands.
 From their stores at Anniston, Alabama and Camp Perry in Ohio some excellent USMC M1 Garands have been made available to the public, showcasing the various types of Marine Corps Garands a collector can search for.

 Hang Tag Turn-Ins

 The earliest USMC M1 Garand rebuilds have been identified with the presence of a maintenance turn-in hang tag on the rifle’s stock.
-Hang tags from the 1950s and early 60s are generally NAVMC (Navy/Marine Corps) marked, while mid 60s and later are marked MCSCB (Marine Corps Service Center Barstow).
+Hang tags from the 1950s and early 60s are generally NAVMC (Navy/Marine Corps) marked, while mid-60s and later are marked MCSCB (Marine Corps Service Center Barstow).
 MCSCB types are the most common hang tags encountered, and various condition and maintenance information is contained on each.
 Marine Corps hang tags dating as late as the 1980s have been observed on CMP Garands, showing the considerable length of time these weapons existed in storage at various locations.
 It is important to note that the presence of a hang tag on a stock is not enough to prove a Garand as having belonged to the USMC.
 CMP armorers often have to replace stocks, using whatever inventory is on hand from other Garands needing maintenance to do so.
 That said, many hang tags are serialized to the rifle, making a serialized match obtained straight from the government via the CMP rock solid provenance.
 Some serialized hang tag Garands also include unit information, further enriching the rifle’s history.
 Hang tag Garands without serial numbers should not be summarily dismissed, however.
 More likely than not they are on a rifle that was turned in by the Marine Corps, they just cannot be proven absolutely.
 The presence of other traits, such as serial number ranges that are dense with Marine Corps rifles, fit and finish, and dope tags in the trigger housing also support the likelihood of a non-serialized hang tag Garand being USMC.
 Recently, the CMP has released a considerable amount of Garands with Marine Corps turn-in tags.
 Finding a cluster of such rifles at one of the CMP locations creates a favorable chance of obtaining a USMC M1 Garand.

 An excellent example of a pristine USMC O-6x unissued since rebuild, this early Winchester M1 Garand bears all the hallmarks of the O-6x rebuild program (Ryan Niederman collection).